rawfish-dev/yourfirsts-privacy/README.md

 Effective date: June 29, 2025

-[Your App Name] ("we", "our", or "us") is committed to protecting your privacy.
+YourFirsts ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy describes how we collect, use, and share information when you use our mobile application.

 ---